byllyfish/finsy/docs/p4tableentry.md

 }
 ```

-Note: The l2_exact_table does not support timeouts, so the P4Runtime server will return an
+Note: The l2_exact_table does not actually support timeouts, so the P4Runtime server will return an
 INVALID_ARGUMENT error.
-Use `time_since_last_hit=0` to obtain this information when it is available.

 ## Writing Entries